Better Sales through Customer Engagement

 Does in-store customer engagement still matter?

 Absolutely.
 People come to a store for a human experience.
 The trouble is that many retailers have abandoned training their staff.
 They have settled for order takers or “Asked and Answered” selling.
-This has trashed the ability of those employees to give customers something they can’t get online.
+This has trashed those employees' ability to give customers something they can’t get online.

 Struggling retailers are cutting staff, training, and service at a time when shoppers say they prefer an engaging experience.